Church of God, an International Community

 Without going into all the details, I felt that from what I knew the UCG Board was justified for removing David Hulme, but I also felt that the two doctrinal issues David Hulme then raised (better governance and being more proactive in proclaiming the gospel) suggested that COGaic would have less doctrinal errors than UCG (who continued to have doctrinal changes as are documented in the article Differences between the Living Church of God and United Church of God).

-Now I am not sure about that.
-Especially since UCG seems to be doing more to publicly proclaim the Gospel of the Kingdom now that David Hulme is gone than David Hulme's current church does.
-My basic impression is that COGaIC believes that it reaches people a different way with a more intellectually modern message and hence that it feels that it adequately is proclaiming the gospel.
+Over time, I became less sure about the gospel and prophetic doctrinal aspects of COGaIC.
+Especially since UCG seemed to be doing more to publicly proclaim the Gospel of the Kingdom after David Hulme was gone than David Hulme's current church does.
+My basic impression is that COGaIC believes that it reaches people a different way with a more intellectually modern message (mainly with its Vision website) and hence that it feels that it adequately is proclaiming the gospel to the best of its ability.
+And it terms of prophecy, COGaIC's unwillingness to teach "church eras" and explain current events in the light of end time Bible prophecy has been disappointing to me.

 COGaIC Says Who They Think They Are